oqe/varanto/README.md

 ### 4. Shiny

+After completing the import steps succesfully we need to

 To run Varanto locally we also need to apply appropriate changes to connect to our postgresql database.
 After that you can launch Varanto from RStudio.